-Graduation and retention rates must be provided to student-athletes, their parents, high school coaches, and guidance counselors when an athletically related student aid offer is made.
+Graduation and retention rates must be provided to student athletes and their parents, high school coaches, and guidance counselors when athletic-related student aid is offered.
 American River College does not offer financial aid to students based on athletic ability.

-Section 4: Information Regarding Health and Safety
+IV.
+Information Regarding Health and Safety

 The Annual Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Report (Annual Clery Report) is published by Los Rios Police Department (LRPD) and is available online.

 If a serious crime takes place on campus and the suspects are at large, we issue timely warnings to alert staff, faculty, and students.
 These warnings consist of text messages, emails, phone calls, and physical notices posted on building entrances.
 The daily crime log is available via the LRPD website.